21 Russell 1000 Dividend Dog Analysts Tag DDR Corp. As Best For Net Gains By June 2018

 Graphs and charts were compiled by Rydlun & Co., LLC from data derived from Indexarb.com, YCharts, and Yahoo Finance; analyst mean target price by Thomson/First Call from Yahoo Finance.
 Dog photo taken from justdogbreeds.com.

-Disclosure: I am/we are long T, VZ.
+Disclosure: I am/we are long T, V.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.